mikepqr/algorithms/6042j/notes/04-numbertheory.md

 (last step from the defn of congruency.)
 Hence the multiplicative inverse of k mod n exists.

+## Cancellation in modulo

+It is not generally true that

+    ak ≡ bk mod n ⇒ a ≡ b mod n

+However, if n is prime and k is not a multiple of n then it is true, because gcd(n, k) = 1.
+Hence the inverse of k exists.
+Multiply both sides by it.

+_Corollary_.
+If p is prime and k is not a multiple of p then the sequence

+    rem(k, p), rem(2k, p) ... rem((p-1)k, p)

+is a permutation of the sequence

+    1, 2 ... p-1

+_Proof_.
+Both sequences are length p-1.

+ik is not divisible by n for 1 < i <= p-1 because k is not a multiple of p by assumption.
+Hence all the remainders are in the range 1 to p-1 (none of them are zero) by the defintion of remainder.

+The remainders are all different.
+This is because:

+ - rem(ik, p) ≡ ik mod p
+ - rem(i1 k, p) ≡ rem (i2 k, p) ⇒ i1 ≡ i2 mod p
+ - but no two numbers in the range 1 to p-1 p are congruent mod p

+Hence the sequence contains all of the numbers from 1 to p-1 exactly once in some order ∎

+## Fermat's Little Theorem

+_Theorem_.
+If p is prime and k is not a multiple of p

+    k^(p-1) ≡ 1 mod p

+_Proof_.
+From the corollary above

+    (p-1)! = rem(k, p) rem(2k, p) ... rem((p-1)k, p)

+From the fact that rem(a, n) ≡ a mod n then

+    (p-1)! ≡ k 2k ... p-1 k mod p
+           ≡ k^(p-1) (p-1)! mod p

+Now, (p-1)! is not a multiple of p because it contains only numbers smaller than p, and therefore can be decomposed into a unique prime factorization made up of primes smaller than p.
+Which is to say, the inverse of (p-1)! mod p exists.
+Hence

+    k^(p-1) ≡ 1 mod p   ∎

+## Finding multiplicative inverse using Fermat's Little Theorem

+If the multiplicative inverse exists, you can always find it Euler's gcd algorithm.
+But if p is prime there is a faster way.
+By Fermat's Little Theorem:

+    k^(p-2) k ≡ 1 mod p

+i.e. the inverse of k is simply k^(p-2) mod p.
+This can be computed by successive squaring.

 ## Turing's Code v2